 HAZMAT trucking companies are responsible for transporting Hazmat goods under meticulous standards of handling.
 In other words, these drivers keep the public safe.

-If you’re new to trucking or interested in upgrading your commercial driver license (CDL) with a HAZMAT endorsement, here are the requirements trucking companies assess when hiring HAZMAT drivers.
+However, if you’re new to trucking or interested in upgrading your commercial drivers license (CDL) with a HAZMAT endorsement, here are the requirements trucking companies assess when hiring HAZMAT drivers.

 Federal Requirements for the HAZMAT Endorsement

-Drivers are required to complete an application, fingerprinting and background checks through the Transportation Security Administration (TSA).
+Drivers are required to complete an application, fingerprint and background check through the Transportation Security Administration (TSA).
 Drivers renewing or transferring a HAZMAT endorsement will need to complete this process 30 days prior to their expiration date.

 TSA is responsible for the assessment, approval or denial of HAZMAT endorsement based on the background check and fingerprint-based record check.
 Here, you’ll find more information on the federal requirements involved as well as appeals and waivers.

 After receiving a letter of approval from the department, you may apply for an H or X endorsement.
 A CDL with either of these endorsements will expire no more than five years after the date you completed the security threat assessment.

 In addition to the federal requirements listed above, all HAZMAT applicants must have U.S. Citizenship or Permanent Resident Alien status in order to eligible for the endorsement.
 To verify either of these, here are the documents you’ll need.

 - U.S. Passport

 - Certificate of U.S Citizenship, Naturalization or Birth Abroad